glantucan/blog/project-docs/user-stories-for-scaffolding.md

   - Images displayed where they're referenced in the Markdown

 **Technical Notes:**

-- Use Next.js's Static Site Generation (SSG) with getStaticProps and getStaticPaths
+- Use Next.js's 15 Static Site Generation (SSG)
 - Configure the image paths to reference the GitHub repository's raw image URLs
 - All pages are pre-rendered at build time, not on demand
 - Configure remark to properly handle image paths